Salmon Beat Operating Standards

 Professional Salmon Fishing Guides

 A professional salmon guide/ghillie will also know exactly when the right time to cut his riverbanks is as if this isn't timed correctly the riverbanks will require multiple cuts each year which is a waste of time.
-I always found that one serious thorough cut after the first few cooler mornings that appear in August or later will keep the long grasses down for the remainder of the season and through the entire following Spring.
+I always found that one big thorough cut after the first few cooler mornings that appear in August or later will keep the long grasses down for the remainder of the season and through the entire following Spring.
 Maybe a quick Summer blitz with the strimmer too in Spey casting areas where long riverbank grasses start to overhang the riverbank or where riverside tracks becomes obscured however I'd time the big annual cut as above.
 Brief strimming or grass cutting around the fishing hut I'd perform on a weekly basis through the warmer months of the year and especially prior to bigger client bookings where thing were expected to be just right.

 Salmon Fishing Pool Signage

 I'm also a big believer in having all main salmon fishing pools named with quality signage like you see here.
-These signs were hand carved out of oak skirting boards for the River Tay's Upper Kinnaird salmon beat and with an initial 3 coats of outdoor varnish and an annual touch up make a brilliant way of letting the fishing guests know exactly what pools they are fishing on which makes fishing pool rotation instructions far easier to follow.
+These signs were hand carved out of oak skirting boards for the River Tay's Upper Kinnaird salmon beat and with an initial 3 coats of outdoor varnish and an annual rub down and touch up make a brilliant way of letting the fishing guests know exactly what pools they are fishing on which makes fishing pool rotation instructions far easier for guests to precisely follow.